 Degenerative diseases of the central nervous system are a large and varied group of disorders that affect a range of neurologic function.
 Sleep disorders are commonly seen in patients with cerebral degenerative diseases.
 Much of this may be related to the underlying central nervous system damage to sleep regulatory centers of the brain.
 Research has shown that sleep disorders may serve as a biomarker to predict development of a future neurodegenerative disorder.
-Increasing new data has suggested that disrupted sleep may accelerate the degenerative process in conditions such as Alzheimer dementia and Parkinson disease.
+Increasing new data have suggested that disrupted sleep such as insomnia or sleep apnea may accelerate the degenerative process in conditions such as Alzheimer dementia and Parkinson disease.
 One potential mechanism is emerging evidence of the role of sleep in glymphatic clearance of metabolic waste products from the brain.
-Studies have demonstrated increased levels of beta-amyloid in cerebrospinal fluid of subjects with insomnia and disrupted sleep.
+Studies have demonstrated increased levels of beta-amyloid in cerebrospinal fluid of individuals with insomnia and disrupted sleep as well in individuals with long or short sleep duration.
 Prompt attention to and treatment of sleep symptoms can result in significant improvement in quality of life, or possibly delay in progression of disease, and improvement in caregiver burden.

 • Sleep disorders, such as chronic insomnia disorder, sleep apnea, restless legs syndrome, certain parasomnias, and circadian rhythm disorders, are disproportionally more common in patients with cerebral degenerative disorders than in the general population.

 • Sleep disturbances in the setting of neurodegenerative disorders are sometimes secondary to localized damage to areas of the brain that control and regulate sleep and alertness.